 - Hunter Street: Anika is practicing to join the school dance team.
 When her rival Janine walks in on her training session and is unpleasantly dismissive of her skills, Daniel proposes this kind of contest to prove which girl is the better dancer.

-- The unforgettable scene in The Office where Dave Brent tries to upstage a colleague who has just executed a perfect dance move, and ends up doing... that dance.
+- The unforgettable scene in The Office (UK) where Dave Brent tries to upstage a colleague who has just executed a perfect dance move, and ends up doing... that dance.
 The one with lots of awkward clumsy movements and grunting.

 - Happens in episode 10 of Riverdale, when Veronica challenges Cheryl to a dance-off for the role of captain of the cheer leading squad.
 The ensuing contest has nothing to do with cheer leading.
 The two girls flip their hair, shake their hips, and draw as much attention to their chests and posteriors as possible instead of displaying the kinds of skills a cheer captain would need to possess.